graphql-kit/graphql-faker/README.md

 [![docker](https://img.shields.io/docker/build/apisguru/graphql-faker.svg)](https://hub.docker.com/r/apisguru/graphql-faker/)

 Mock your future API or extend the existing API with realistic data from [faker.js](https://github.com/Marak/faker.js). __No coding required__.
-All you need is to write [GraphQL IDL](https://blog.graph.cool/graphql-sdl-schema-definition-language-6755bcb9ce51).
-Don't worry, we will provide you with examples in our IDL editor.
+All you need is to write [GraphQL SDL](https://blog.graph.cool/graphql-sdl-schema-definition-language-6755bcb9ce51).
+Don't worry, we will provide you with examples in our SDL editor.

 In the GIF bellow we add fields to types inside real GitHub API and you can make queries from GraphiQL, Apollo, Relay, etc. and receive __real data mixed with mock data.__
 ![demo-gif](./docs/demo.gif)